 Studying Salmon Fishing

 You could take a PHD on this subject and these are just a few initial thoughts that are high on the relevancy list.
-The guest in this photograph is holding one of four salmon that he caught on his first days salmon fishing because he was thoroughly taught all about the importance of 'fly mentality' in the first hour of his salmon fishing introduction.
-Don't be a 'launch and hope' specialist and get your thoughts tuned into sub-surface mode as quickly as you can.
-As soon as you 'become' the fly your opportunities to hook salmon will increase ten fold.
+The guest in this photograph is holding one of four salmon that he caught on his first day's salmon fishing because he was thoroughly taught all about the importance of 'fly mentality' in the first hour of his salmon fishing introduction.
+Don't be a 'launch and hope' specialist then on touch down forget all about the performance of your fly and get your thoughts tuned into salmon fly sub-surface mode as quickly as you can.
+As soon as you 'become' the fly and are fully aware and are in full control of its pace & depth I can assure you that your opportunities to hook salmon will increase ten fold.